 Under this focus area, the Washington State Department of Natural Resources (DNR) will work toward positioning state trust lands to increase revenue while safeguarding the natural resources that make Washington a great place to live.
 Positioning can be achieved through transfer, exchange, purchase, or sale of state trust lands.

 As part of this effort, DNR may revitalize and improve existing land portfolio management tools to make them more effective, and develop new tools as necessary.
 In addition, DNR may examine current regulations on transacting state trust lands, such as statutes, the state constitution, or the Enabling Act, to identify adjustments needed need to make land transactions more efficient.
 DNR also may examine new ways to cover expenses for services that do not benefit the trusts directly.

-Initiated in 1989, Trust Land Transfer is an innovative tool for the Washington State Legislature, through the Department of Natural Resources (DNR), to address several trust land management needs of the Common School Trust:
+Initiated in 1989 and revised in 2021, Trust Land Transfer is an innovative portfolio management tool for the Washington State Legislature, through the Department of Natural Resources (DNR), to address several trust land management needs:

 - Conserve lands that have high ecological or social values.

 As part of the 2021-23 Capital Budget (SHB 1080 Sec.
 3333), the Washington State Legislature directed DNR to convene a work group of state trust land beneficiaries and stakeholders to develop recommendations for the way Trust Land Transfer proposals are developed and implemented.
 This work is being completed in two phases by two different work groups.

 - DNR convened the Phase 1 work group in July 2021.
 Over nine meetings, this work group collaborated on building a framework for revitalizing the Trust Land Transfer tool.
 The framework and topics needing further discussion were summarized in a December 2021 report to the Legislature.